pragnyanramtha/lecture/choose you goal.md

+some of you were like how can money be a goal ?

 money doesn't buy happiness, but there are rich people who are way happier than you.

 so if you are ambitions , should money even be your goal ?